 SIBERIAN CHAGA MUSHROOM (INONOTUS OBLIQUUS)

-He could not imagine any greater joy than to go away into the woods for months on end, to break off this chaga, crumble it, boil it up on a campfire, drink it and feel well like an animal.
-To walk through the forest for months, to know no other care than to get better!
-Just as a dog goes to search for some mysterious grass that will save him.
+He could think of no greater pleasure than to go off into the woods for months on end, to break off this chaga, crumble it, boil it over a campfire, drink it and feel as good as an animal.
+Walking through the forest for months, knowing no other care than to get better!
+Like a dog in search of a mysterious grass that will save him.

 From " The Cancer Ward"

 By Alexander Solzenicyn

 Endless birch woods, little birch woods on the banks of numerous rivers and streams, delicate white and green areas of birch ligneous...
 No other country in the world has such an abundance of birch trees.
 And one of the most mysterious health-promoting wonders of Russian nature seems to be the chaga mushroom that grows on birch trunks.
 Thanks to its unique properties, wild chaga is becoming increasingly popular in many countries.
 It is particularly sought after by the Chinese, Japanese, Koreans and Americans.
 The chaga mushroom has very distinctive characteristics and has the appearance of a black fissured mass.
 Unlike any other mushroom, chaga does not actually grow on the bark of a tree, but develops from the inside of a trunk outwards.
 It is very easy to distinguish chaga from any other mushroom that grows on trees.

 In Russia, chaga is also known as "black birch mushroom", "birch lip" or "shulta".
 Its current name "chaga" probably comes from the Old Slavic word "gaga", which means "a lip".
 The Siberians call the chaga "shulta".